 Values of refractive indices for InGaAsP layers are taken from for InP lattice matched material.
 This is a good approximation given the lack of data in literature for specific molar fractions used in this example.

-Since the recombination rates are calculated based on the integral of the spontaneous emission spectra, the frequency range over which the mqwgain solver is run, given by mqw.lambdamin and mqw.lambdamax , must be wide enough to capture most of the region where spontaneous emission is significant.
+Since the spontaneous recombination rates are calculated based on the integral of the spontaneous emission spectra, the frequency range over which the MQW solver is run, given by mqw.lambdamin and mqw.lambdamax, must be wide enough to capture most of the region where spontaneous emission is significant.
 This ensures that we capture all the spontaneous emission in our estimate of the recombination rates.
-To reduce the simulation time a modest number of frequency points is set with mqw.numfreq and the results are then upsampled using spline interpolation which works very well due to the smoothness of the emission coefficient curves ( common.frequpsample and common.frequpsampletype=1 ).
+The number of frequency points is set with mqw.numfreq and the results are then upsampled using spline interpolation to produce smoother curves for easier fitting in TWLM in INTERCONNECT.
+To avoid introducing interpolation errors mqw.numfreq should be high enough.

 This wave vector is in the plane of the quantum wells and it is important to use a sufficiently large part of the Brillouin zone to get accurate carrier density in the quantum wells as a sum over the transverse wave vectors.
 The larger the transverse wave vector the larger the carrier energy in the quantum well and the smaller the probability of occupation of that energy level.
 With larger temperature higher transverse wave vectors should be included.
-Typically 10-20% of the Brillouin zone is enough.
-The value of 20% of the Brillouin zone is hard coded in runMQW.lsf (option simParameters.kt).
+The value of 40% of the Brillouin zone and 151 points is set in mqw.ldev template file.

-If the barriers in the MQW region are thick, for example more than 5 nm, it is a good approximation to consider quantum wells uncoupled by setting mqw.uncoupled_wells = true in input.lsf .
-In this case it is sufficient to solve a structure consisting of a single quantum well only, which speeds up the simulation significantly, while producing similar gain and spontaneous emission curves (after appropriate scaling back to the full width case).
+If the barriers in the MQW region are thick, for example more than 5 nm, it is a good approximation to consider quantum wells uncoupled by setting mqw.uncoupled_wells = true in input.lsf.
+In this case it is sufficient to solve a structure consisting of a single quantum well only, which speeds up the simulation significantly, while producing similar gain and spontaneous emission curves per quantum well.